geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " To festive songs my Gnomes attune the lyre,

-" And captive Sylphs the dulcet flute inspire ;
+" And captive Sylphs the dulcet flute inspire;

 " To grace my court assembled thousands shine, 310

-" Approved in valour, or of charms divine ;
+" Approved in valour, or of charms divine;

 " Those fading flowers no more shall bind thy brow,

-" But in their stead a diamond circlet glow ;
+" But in their stead a diamond circlet glow;

 " Art's magic- hand, at thy command shall spread,